blakethom8/cool-mint/docs/04-core-components/01-api-reference.md

 The API layer queues tasks for background processing using Celery.
 This integration point is crucial for the system's event-driven nature, allowing for asynchronous processing of potentially long-running operations.

 ### Validation Integration
-FastAPI's validation system works in concert with Pydantic models to ensure data integrity before events enter the processing pipeline.
+FastAPI's validation system works in concert with Pydantic models to ensure data integrity before events enter the processing workflow.

 ## Extending the API